Lennon Naked: Plot

-In 1964, a reluctant John Lennon (Eccleston) is persuaded by manager Brian Epstein (Rory Kinnear) to meet his father Freddie (Christopher Fairbank), who abandoned him seventeen years earlier, with the press in attendance.
+In 1964, a reluctant John Lennon is persuaded by manager Brian Epstein to meet his father Freddie, who abandoned him seventeen years earlier, with the press in attendance.
 The reunion does not go well; Lennon and his father get into an argument, and he and Epstein leave angrily.

 By 1967, Epstein has died and The Beatles are giving a press conference for their new film, Magical Mystery Tour.
-Lennon is skeptical about the film, but Paul McCartney (Andrew Scott) convinces him to go through with the idea.
+Lennon is sceptical about the film, but Paul McCartney convinces him to go through with the idea.
 Lennon invites his father to his mansion to live with him, allowing Freddie to meet his grandson, Julian.

-Sitting with his wife Cynthia (Claudie Blakley), Lennon reads the negative critical reception of Magical Mystery Tour, while comparing Cynthia to Brigitte Bardot, with whom he plans to meet after he returns from India.
-Lennon finds a letter addressed to him, with the word "Breathe" written on it—later revealed to have been written by Yoko Ono (Naoko Mori).
+Sitting with his wife Cynthia, Lennon reads the negative critical reception of Magical Mystery Tour, while comparing Cynthia to Brigitte Bardot, whom he plans to meet after he returns from India.
+Lennon finds a letter addressed to him, with the word "Breathe" written on it—later revealed to have been written by Yoko Ono.
 Later, after finding his father in a neighbour's house, Freddie reveals that he has a 19-year-old girlfriend named Pauline, with whom he wants to live.
 Lennon accuses Freddie of leaving him again and throws him out of the house.

-After meeting Maharishi Mahesh Yogi, the Beatles go on a meditation retreat with him, only to return to London shortly afterward and hold a press conference to denounce him as a fraud.
-That night, before meeting the band's press agent Derek Taylor (Michael Colgan), Lennon glimpses Yoko from a window.
+After meeting Maharishi Mahesh Yogi, the Beatles go on a meditation retreat with him, only to return to London shortly afterwards, where they hold a press conference to denounce him as a fraud.
+That night, before meeting the band's press agent Derek Taylor, Lennon glimpses Yoko from a window.
 Lennon reveals to Derek that she sends him letters.
-While on their way to meet Bardot, Lennon tells Taylor he sometimes thinks he is Jesus Christ and, nervous about his meeting with actress, takes a tablet of LSD along with Derek.
+While on their way to meet Bardot, Lennon tells Taylor he sometimes thinks he is Jesus Christ and, nervous about his meeting the actress, takes a tablet of LSD, as does Derek.
 The next morning, Lennon, in the midst of a drug trip and, remembering the public's reaction at his "more popular than Jesus" statement two years before, states that he can't walk on water after all.
-Lennon stays with his childhood friend Pete Shotton (Adrian Bower) in his mansion and asks him to bring Yoko.
+Lennon stays with his childhood friend Pete Shotton in his mansion and asks him to bring Yoko.